-These learning outcomes were designed with a focus on patient protection and future oral health need.
-Preparing for Practice contains learning outcomes for each of the seven professions that are registered with the GDC.
+These learning outcomes were designed with a focus on patient protection and future oral health need and cover each of the seven professions that are registered with the GDC.
 These are:

 - Dentist

-- Dental Therapist
+- Dental therapist

-- Dental Hygienist
+- Dental hygienist

-- Dental Nurse
+- Dental nurse

-- Orthodontic Therapist
+- Orthodontic therapist

-- Clinical Dental Technician and
+- Clinical dental technician

-- Dental Technician.
+- Dental technician.